Can Einstein (rings) surf Gravitational Waves?: Realistic scenarios: could ringing rings be observed?

 To assess the significance of the effects described so far, let us specialize to a reasonably realistic configuration.\footnote{Similar to the one producing the Einstein ring \href{https://hubblesite.org/contents/media/images/2005/32/1794-Image.html}{SDSS J073728.45+321618.5}. } Assume the source is at redshift $z_S \approx 0.6$ and the lens at redshift $z_L \approx 0.3$.
-The mass of the lens is of order $\sim 10^{12} M_{\odot}$, and the angular size of the ring is of the order of $\sim 1$ arcsecond.
+If the lens contains a binary system of SMBHs with masses $m_1 = m_2 \sim 10^{10} M_{\odot}$, this sources a gravitational wave with frequency of order $ f_{\rm ISCO} \sim 10^{-7} \,\mathrm{Hz}$ and corresponding wavelength of order $\lambda_{GW} \sim 10^{-1} \,\mathrm{pc}$.
+Scaling relations of the ratio between the SMBH masses and the total stellar mass suggest that such a SMBH binary would have a surrounding total stellar mass between $10^{11.5}-10^{12} M_{\odot}$, see for example Fig.~8 of Ref.~\cite{2015ApJ...813...82R} or Fig.~4 of Ref.~\cite{2018ApJ...869..113D}.
+The total mass, including the DM contribution, can thus be inferred using scaling relation between the total stellar mass and the halo mass (see for example Fig.~9 of Ref.~\cite{Girelli:2020goz} ), and turns out to be of order $\sim 10^{12}-10^{14} M_{\odot}$.